KSP-KOS/KSLib/doc/spec_char.md

 ### endl

-A global variable set to a line feed symbol
+A global variable set to a line feed symbol.

+### beep

+A global variable that sounds a beep in the ingame and any connected telnet terminals.